tinafang-1207/ca_set_gillnet_bycatch/README.md

 * **literature_analysis:** relevant references (rename as "reference" and hide)
 * **model_result:** output from the modeling analysis (rename as "output")

+No confidential data are included in this repository.

 # Acknowledgements

 YF was funded through the Arnhold UC Santa Barbara-Conservation International Climate Solutions Collaborative.
 CMF was funded by The Nature Conservancy California.
 We are grateful to Paulo Serpa, Miranda Haggerty, and Kirsten Ramey for support around the CDFW data.
 CDFW collects data from various sources for fisheries management purposes, and data may be modified at any time to improve accuracy and as new data are acquired.
 CDFW may provide data upon request under a formal agreement.
 Data are provided as-is and in good faith, but CDFW does not endorse any particular analytical methods, interpretations, or conclusions based upon the data it provides.